Vyral/ryan-ahearn/_posts/2019-07-25-whats-happening-in-this-crazy-san-diego-market.md

 Excitingly, **this July was the best month our market has seen in over a year,** so let’s dive right in.

 The number of new listings that came to our market this July is down 11.3% compared to what we saw last year, but the number of pending sales actually rose 3.5%.
 These combined conditions have caused our inventory (the number of total homes for sale) to go down by 1.7%.
 Until now, inventory has been on a steady rise.
-So this is quite the turnaround for our market.&nbsp;
+So this is quite a turnaround for our market.&nbsp;

 The drop in interest rates we saw in February is another reason behind this change, as more buyers are willing to make a move now that their purchasing power has been boosted.&nbsp;